-Protiviti (www.protiviti.com/au-en) is a global consulting firm that delivers deep expertise, objective insights, a tailored approach, and unparalleled collaboration to help leaders confidently face the future.
-Protiviti and our independent and locally owned Member Firms provide clients with consulting and managed solutions in finance, technology, operations, data, digital, legal, governance, risk and internal audit through its network of more than 85 offices in over 25 countries.
-In Australia, we have offices in Sydney, Melbourne, Canberra, Brisbane and Perth.
+Protiviti (www.protiviti.com/sg-en) is a global consulting firm that delivers deep expertise, objective insights, a tailored approach, and unparalleled collaboration to help leaders confidently face the future.
+Protiviti and our independent and locally owned Member Firms provide clients with consulting and managed solutions in finance, technology, operations, data, digital, legal, governance, risk and internal audit through our network of more than 85 offices in over 25 countries.

-Named to the 2022 Fortune 100 Best Companies to Work For[®] list, Protiviti has served more than 80 percent of Fortune 100, nearly 80 percent of Fortune 500 companies and 75% of the top 20 ASX listed companies.
+Named to the 2022 Fortune 100 Best Companies to Work For® list, Protiviti has served more than 80 percent of Fortune 100, nearly 80 percent of Fortune 500 companies.
 The firm also works with smaller, growing companies, including those looking to go public, as well as with government agencies.
 Protiviti is a wholly owned subsidiary of Robert Half (NYSE: RHI).
 Founded in 1948, Robert Half is a member of the S&P 500 index.